mjuz-iac/website/_articles/use-cases.md

 µs enables teams to start their deployments independently without synchronization.
 Resources are asynchronously deployed once their dependencies are satisfied.
-E.g., the editor starts its deployment before the hoster.
+E.g., the editor starts its deployment before the provider.
 The index first remains not deployed as its dependency to the bucket is unsatisfied.
-Once the hoster deploys the bucket, µs deploys the editor's index page.
+Once the provider deploys the bucket, µs deploys the editor's index page.
 </div>
 <div class="col-12 col-lg-4" markdown="1">
 ## Safe Undeployment